Frequently Asked Questions

 Q: What's the big deal with catcalling?
 It's just a compliment.

 Please note: I started this as a personal project for myself and a few like-minded friends.
 I do not purport to speak for all women.
-However, the hundreds and hundreds of supportive emails I've received since the project going viral confirms that there is a large number of women who feel as I do that Street Harassment makes women feel less safe in their own communities.
+However, the supportive emails I've received since the project went viral in 2014 confirms that there is a large number of people who feel as I do that street harassment makes people feel less safe in their own communities.
 Not all.
 But many.
 Now, on to your question!

 First, it's important to remember: not all street harassment is "positive."
-For every woman who gets commented upon by men who find her attractive, there are countless women (and men) who get harassed with threats of sexual violence, or harassed for their weight, their alleged unattractiveness, their gender identity, or their real or perceived sexual orientation.
+For every woman who gets commented upon by men who find her attractive, there are countless women (and men) who get harassed with threats of sexual violence, or harassed for their race, their weight, their alleged unattractiveness, their gender identity, their real or perceived sexual orientation, or a combination of those features.
 For just a few perspectives on this point, check out these links:

 - 2014 National Street Harassment Report